Mitridathes/My-R-Packages/README.md

 A repo to remind me usefull R packages

-If you have version problems with packages, you can override the default repo in your <code>install.pacakes</code> call:
+If you have version problems with packages, you can override the default repo in your <code>install.pacakes</code> call (i.e. rmarkdown case):

-install.packages("rmarkdown", repos="https://cloud.r-project.org")
+<code>install.packages("rmarkdown", repos="https://cloud.r-project.org")</code>

 ## Plotting data